motavini/High-Performance-Computing-for-Shape-Optimization-in-Aeronautics/README.md

 ## 📘 Overview

 This project focuses on **high-performance computing (HPC)** for **aerodynamic optimization**, leveraging **Computational Fluid Dynamics (CFD)** and **Finite Element Methods (FEM)** to solve large-scale simulations efficiently.
-Through a series of exercises, we solve fundamental PDEs, study lift and drag behavior, and simulate 3D airflow around a Boeing 767 to understand how geometry and meshing affect aerodynamic performance.---
+Using **OpenMPI** for distributed parallelization and running simulations on the DCE cluster at Centrale Supélec, we accelerate PDE solvers, analyze lift and drag behavior under varying conditions, and perform 3D airflow simulations around a Boeing 767 to investigate how geometry, discretization, and meshing strategies influence aerodynamic performance.
 ## 🛠️ Tools & Technologies

 - **FEniCSx + MPI (OpenMPI)** – Parallel finite element solver for large-scale PDE simulations